Malabsorption involves problems with the body's ability to take in nutrients from food.

 - Weight loss

-Malabsorption can affect growth and development, or it can lead to specific illnesses.
+Malabsorption can affect growth and development.
+It also can lead to some illnesses.

-Your doctor or nurse will examine you.
-Tests that may be done may include:
+Your doctor or nurse will do an exam.
+Tests that may be done include:

-The outlook depends on the condition causing malabsorption.
+The outlook depends on what is causing the malabsorption.

 Long-term malabsorption can result in:

-Call your health care provider if you notice symptoms of malabsorption.
+Call your health care provider if you have symptoms of malabsorption.